Janda Baik: Post-independence

 Janda Baik started to become popular after the late Tan Sri Muhammad Ghazali Shafie, the former Foreign Affairs Minister of Malaysia, survived the Cessna 206 air crash on January 11, 1982, in Janda Baik when he was going to Kuala Lipis to attend a UMNO division committee meeting.
 The Malaysian government feared that a Federal Government's Minister may have been captured by communist guerillas due to his participation in fights against the Japanese Red Army from 1973 to 1981.
 He survived with light injuries while the co-pilot (Vergis Chacko) and his bodyguard (Charon Daan) were killed in the crash.

 As Kuala Lumpur became more crowded and congested, a proposal was made to build a new administrative center known as Putrajaya, where the administrative buildings and offices would be relocated to.
 In 1990, the government listed six possible places to build Putrajaya, one of which was in Janda Baik.
 They decided to build it in Perang Besar, Selangor.

 In August 2019, villagers protested further development of ecotourism in this area that were silently implemented by authorities without the residents' consent.
 They claimed that ecotourism development would erode cultural and traditional values, and disrupt the villagers' daily lives.
 The residents demanded that the authorities should focus on improving the road conditions and cleaning the river instead.

-In September 2021, the Malaysian Celebrity Vie Shantie Khan announced that Janda Baik belongs to the Gombak district.

 Geography

 Janda Baik is located on the Titiwangsa Range of Peninsular Malaysia.
 The area is a mountainous terrain where the altitude ranges between 600 m and 800 m above sea level.
 The village is surrounded by coniferous forest.
-However there are deforestation threats due to increases in agricultural activity in this area and the proposed TNB transmission tower wiring project which was cancelled in 2015 after protests from residents over concerns of river erosion.
-On December 2017, a reforestation and forest conservation program was launched in Janda Baik as part of Sultan Ahmad Shah Environment Trust (SASET)'s pledge to plant 100,000 trees in state of Pahang in 2018.
+However, there are deforestation threats due to increases in agricultural activity in this area and the proposed TNB transmission tower wiring project which was cancelled in 2015 after protests from residents over concerns of river erosion.
+In December 2017, a reforestation and forest conservation program was launched in Janda Baik as part of Sultan Ahmad Shah Environment Trust (SASET)'s pledge to plant 100,000 trees in state of Pahang in 2018.
 This program aims to reforest areas previously cleared by logging and development.
 A biodiversity research center, Janda Baik Wildlife Fauna Breeding and Research facility, operates in Janda Baik and several wildlife species have been studied, including siamang, whose preferred habitat is mountainous.
 In addition, other species discovered in Janda Baik include Indian whistling duck which has longer legs and an erect posture more similar to goose than other duck species.